jason1081/segwayrobot/README.md

 segwayrobot
 ===========
 Code for self-balancing two-wheeled Segway robot.
 For use with ATmega32U4 microcontroller.
-Written in C.
+Uses PID controller.